 Mandala patterns are prevalent in the natural world, showcasing the innate geometric harmony found in various organisms and natural phenomena.
 For example, the spiral shells of mollusks like the nautilus exhibit perfect logarithmic spirals reminiscent of classic mandala designs.

-Likewise, spiderwebs display the innate creative nature of our eight-legged symmetrical friends in the shape of a perfect mandala symbol.
+Likewise, spiderwebs display the innate creative nature of our eight-legged, symmetrical friends in the form of a perfect mandala.
 At the same time, other bugs are just as naturally crafty in their many varied mandala-like creations.

-The radiating petals of a flower are often mandala-like in shape and form.
+The radiating petals of a flower are often mandala-like in shape.
 Sunflowers display radial symmetry in their arrangement of seeds (as shown in the photograph below), echoing the circular motifs seen in mandalas.
 With this simple craft tutorial, you can even use shells to make a sunflower with a similar radial shape.

 Snowflakes, with their hexagonal symmetry and intricate crystalline structure, also mirror these intricate patterns often found in mandala art.
 Additionally, tree rings, the concentric rings of tree growth, and the circular ripples on the surface of a pond when disturbed by a pebble or a skipped stone also demonstrate how mandala-like patterns emerge organically in the environment.

 As you can see and begin to imagine, the examples, like mandala art itself, are endless.
-Discovering these concentric patterns in nature illustrates the idea that mandalas are not just artistic constructs but reflections of the fundamental geometric principles underlying the beauty of the natural world.
+Discovering these concentric patterns in nature illustrates that mandalas are not just artistic constructs but reflections of the fundamental geometric principles that underlie the beauty of the natural world.

 Making Mandala Arts and Crafts with Natural Treasures: